freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/change-text-with-click-events/index.md

 ---
-title: Change Text with Click Events
+title: Different Ways of Handling Click Events
 ---
 ## Different Ways of Handling Click Events
 > Coders often face a variety of options when confronting a challenge.
 One of these is their problem solving strategy.
 A simple example is letting the user interact with a website in the most basic of ways, a click.
 Let's take a look at a few different strategies: